Benn1440/alx-system_engineering-devops/0x00-shell_basics/README.md

  pwd: Displays to users the present working directory
  #### Display the contents list of your current directory.
  ls- lists files in the current directory
+ #### Write a script that changes the working directory to the user’s home directory.
+ cd